danieldeveloper001/csharp_design_patterns/src/command/README.md

 # Command

-**Command** is a **behavioural design pattern** whose goal is to provide means for creating requests that may be trackable, undoable, redoable and delayed.
+**Command** is a **behavioural design pattern** whose goal is to capture **requests** that changes the state of an object and to provide means for creating requests that may be trackable, undoable, redoable and delayed.
 In order to achieve such goal, requests are encapsulade in **Command** classes containing all the required data to process that request, such as the **Receiver** of the request and input parameters.

 ## Components and Roles